Creating a new Third-Party Integration

 Entity

-is a representation of a single entity in the Backstage ecosystem against which a Fact Collector
+is a representation of a single entity in the Backstage ecosystem against which an Integration

 can collect facts. stringifyEntityRef